Mixed fortunes for NUFC's international stars with five goals, an assist, an injury and an unexplained absence

-Mixed fortunes for Newcastle United’s international stars with five goals, an assist, an injury and an unexplained absence
+Mixed fortunes for Newcastle United’s international stars with five goals, an assist, an injury and two absences

 Three Newcastle United first team players have made an impact while on international duty over the past week.